Solar Frequently Asked Questions

 Q: Is Net Metering or NEM still available?

-Q: Do you have solar rebates available?
+Q: Are solar rebates still available?

 A: No, Lodi Electric does not currently have any rebates available for solar installation.
 Please check with your tax advisor to see if you qualify for any State or Federal incentives.

 Q: What if my current energy usage is greater than my 12-month historical usage?

 A: Customers may always re-apply at a future date to add additional Photovoltaic (PV) panels to an existing system.

 Q: Do you issue a Permission to Operate (PTO) certificate?

 A: Yes, once the solar meter is installed a Permission to Operate (PTO) certificate is available in the Solar Submittal Portal or by request by emailing a request to EUDSolar@lodi.gov .